mcfrith/last-genotype/README.md

 This means that 166730 sites were covered by enough reads to have a possibility of achieving the log likelihood threshold.

+## Fractional genotypes

+You can predict fractional genotypes, like 20% C and 80% G at one site, with option `-p0`.
+This may be useful for cancer or [heteroplasmy][].
+The predicted genotype will be something like `C:20,T:80`.

+* These predicted genotypes are limited to at most 2 bases per site.

+* The percentages are limited to
+  `1 2 3 4 5 10 15 20 25 30 35 40 45 50 55 60 65 70 75 80 85 90 95 96 97 98 99`.

+* The 2nd most likely genotype (column 7) is chosen from the 100%
+  genotypes only.

+* The thresholds versus 2nd most likely genotype are ignored (options `-M` and `-B`).

 ## RNA reads and pseudogenes

 If your reads come from RNA, `last-genotype` may make false